Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Discussion and Conclusion

-Though the A$_{2u}$ state does not seem to be the ground state for SnTe, it may be favored in other doped superconducting \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors or systems with similar crystal and electronic structures.
+Though the A$_{2u}$ and T$_{1u}$ states seem not to be the ground state for SnTe, it may be favored in other doped superconducting \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors or systems with similar crystal and electronic structures.
 Therefore, we also discuss its experimental characteristics here.
-Due to the Dirac points in its energy spectrum, the specific heat would scales with $T^3$ at low temperature; the zero-energy arcs on the surface, as shown in Fig.\ref{fig:gap_edge}(b3), can provide further evidences in the quasiparticle interference measurements.
+Due to the Dirac points in its energy spectrum, the specific heat would scale with $T^3$ at low temperature; and the zero-energy arcs on the surface can provide further evidences in the quasiparticle interference measurements.

 In summary, the superconductivity in under-doped AB-type \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors has been studied theoretically.
-We start from a spin-orbit-coupled $p$-orbital model with interaction restricted to the next-nearest neighbour.
+We start from a spin-orbit-coupled $p$-orbital model with interaction restricted to the next-nearest neighbors.
 By projecting the $p$ orbitals onto the Fermi surfaces, a single-band effective model is derived.
-We solve the model in the mean-field level and study the possible spin-triplet superconductivity systematically.
-We find that various superconducting states, including the A$_{1u}$, A$_{2u}$, E$_u$ and T$_{2u}$ states, appear in the phase diagram with respect to the anisotropy of the Fermi surface and the interaction strength.
+We solve the model at the mean-field level and study the possible spin-triplet superconductivity systematically.
+We find that various superconducting states, including the A$_{1u}$, A$_{2u}$, E$_u$, T$_{1u}$ and T$_{2u}$ states, appear in the phase diagram with respect to the anisotropy of the Fermi surface and the interaction strength.
 All the states are time reversal invariant.
-Symmetry breaking from group $O_h$ to $D_{4h}$ exists in the E$_u$ and T$_{2u}$ states, while no symmetry breaking appears in the other two states.
-The topological property of each ground state has been analyzed.
-Specifically, the A$_{1u}$ and E$_u$ states are both TSCs with winding number 4, the A$_{2u}$ state is a topological Dirac superconductor with robust Dirac nodes, and the T$_{2u}$ state is a second-order TSC protected by the mirror symmetry.
-To our knowledge, the T$_{2u}$ superconductivity is the first symmetry-protected second-order topological superconductivity proposed in 3D superconductors.
+Symmetry breaking and topological properties of the ground states are discussed.
 The corresponding edge states are presented.
-The experimental detections for the ground states are discussed.
+The experimental detections for the ground states are suggested.

 \onecolumngrid